 131. How will the two of you give just a little bit more?

-Six years ago, I wrote my first conversation starters book and entitled it entitled 131 Creative Conversations for Couples.
+Six years ago, I wrote my first conversation starter book and entitled it entitled 131 Creative Conversations for Couples.
 I’m often asked, “Why the number 131.”
 That’s simple.
 Most conversation starter books offered 101 questions, and I wanted to give a little bit more.
 The number 131 just felt right.
 Six years later, I can attest that going the extra mile works.
 So how will you give a little more in your financial plans?
 Will you save a tad more than you’d like?
 Perhaps, you’ll pay off a bit more debt each month than is comfortable?
 Or maybe, you’ll read more books and plan more than most people?
 The average couple is in debt.
 To be above average, you’ll have to do more than the average couple is willing to do.
 So how will the two of you be above average?

 Why Conversation Starters About Money Matter